EBayler/liri-node-app/README.md

 1. Open your terminal such as Bash.
 2. Navigate to the folder that contains the `liri.js` file.
 3. Depending on the command you run, the output will vary.
-4. If your query is multiple words please ensure you put it in quotations.
-Ex: "Hotel California"

     **Example 1**: Run the `concert-this` command